Hibachi Salmon (Japanese Steakhouse Style)

 Hibachi salmon served in a bowl.

-Homemade Hibachi-style salmon tastes just like the one you get at Japanese restaurants like Benihana, Kyoto, and Kobe, and the plus point is that you can adjust the recipe as per your need.
-It is much more economical to make at home too.
+Homemade Hibachi-style salmon tastes just like the one you get at Japanese restaurants like Benihana, Kyoto, and Kobe.
+The plus point is that you can adjust the recipe as you need.
+It is much more economical to make at home, too.

 Enjoy it for a comforting Hibachi-style dinner with white rice, hibachi fried rice, or hibachi noodles and yum-yum sauce.